33 Swedish Inventions That Made a Big Impact on the World

 Because in an attempt to put human lives before corporate profits, the patent of the three-point seatbelt was released in the public domain, making it a standard in almost all passenger vehicles worldwide and saving countless lives.

-The First Pacemaker
+The Implantable Pacemaker

 Here’s a useful video explaining what exactly a pacemaker is: